mggg-states/MA-shapefiles/README.md

 - `PRES16D`: Number of votes for 2016 Democratic presidential candidate
 - `PRES16R`: Number of votes for 2016 Republican presidential candidate
 - `POP10`: Population from 2010 census

+## Rating
+We give these shapefiles an A rating.
+They come from either the Massachusett Secretary of the Commonwealth's office or the US Census Bureau.
+They were validated and edited by MGGG staff.